ajinkyagorad/workflow/README.md

 4. Convert the application to a graphical form.
     - Explore libraries or frameworks that could help with this, like D3 or Three.js.

-Contributions towards these enhancements would be greatly appreciated.